revou-fsse-1/w6-e-commerce-design-meselghea/README.md

 Pseudocode :

 ```
+function ProductOrdering(){
-function ProductOrdering(){ do request stock + generate order detail
+  do request stock + generate order detail
   if productstock is available {
     UpdateDetail() + QuantityDecreasing
     }
   else {
     (Print("Out of Stock")
  }

 Function getPriceForQuantity(){
   let totalPrice = 0
   for product in ProductOrdering:
     totalPrice = OrderQuantity * Price
      productStock = 1
   return Customer
 }

 Fuction QuantityDecreasing(){
   Void product
 }
 ```

 ## Complexity Analysis

-The complexity of creating a order is $O(n * m)$ with n=quantity and m=price.
-I got this complexity because Time Complexity of a loop is considered as  $O(n * m)$ if the loop variables are incremented/decremented by a constant amount.
+The complexity of creating a order is $O(n)$ with n=quantity.
+I got this complexity because Time Complexity of a loop is considered as  $O(n)$ if the loop variables are incremented/decremented by a constant amount.